ibnlanre/socket/README.md

 - `retryOnCustomCondition`: A custom function to determine whether to retry based on the error or response.
 - `minJitterValue`: The minimum value for the jitter.
 - `maxJitterValue`: The maximum value for the jitter.

+## Hooks

+`@ibnlanre/socket` provides the following hook to interact with the WebSocket connection and manage data subscriptions in your components.e:

+- `use`: Subscribes to a data stream and returns the data, loading state, and error.

+### Return Values

+#### Hooks

+- `subscribe`: Subscribes to data changes and updates the component.
+- `on`: Subscribes to a specific WebSocket event.

+#### Data

+- `value`: The data received from the WebSocket server.
+- `data`: The data received after transformation by the `select` function.

+#### Status

+- `isPending`: A boolean indicating whether the data is loading or not.
+- `isError`: A boolean indicating whether an error occurred or not.
+- `isSuccess`: A boolean indicating whether the data was successfully fetched or not.
+- `isStaleData`: A boolean indicating whether the data is stale or not.
+- `isPlaceholderData`: A boolean indicating whether the data is a placeholder or not.
+- `isRefetching`: A boolean indicating whether the data is being refetched or not.
+- `isRefetchError`: A boolean indicating whether an error occurred during refetching or not.
+- `isActive`: A boolean indicating whether the WebSocket connection is active or not.
+- `isInactive`: A boolean indicating whether the WebSocket connection is inactive or not.

+#### Actions

+- `close`: A function to close the WebSocket connection.
+- `open`: A function to open the WebSocket connection.
+- `send`: A function to send a message to the WebSocket server.

+#### Metadata

+- `cache`: The cache object containing the data and metadata.
+- `error`: The error object containing the error message and details.
+- `fetchStatus`: The fetch status indicating the state of the data fetch.
+- `failureCount`: The number of times the data fetch has failed.
+- `failureReason`: The reason for the data fetch failure.
+- `path`: The path of the WebSocket connection.
+- `status`: The status of the WebSocket connection.
+- `ws`: The WebSocket object representing the connection.
+- `dataUpdatedAt`: The timestamp when the data was last updated.
+- `errorUpdatedAt`: The timestamp when the error occurred.

 ## Usage